depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   1. Why does weight clipping lead to instability in the training of a WGAN & how does the gradient penalty avoid this problem?
      <details><summary>Solution</summary>
       <p>
       The instability comes from the fact that if we choose the weight clipping hyper-parameter poorly we end up with either exploding or vanishing gradients.
 This is because weight clipping encourages the optimizer to push the absolute all of the weights very close to the clipping value.
 Figure 1b in the paper shows this happening.
 To explain this phenomenon, consider a simple logistic regression model.
-Here if any of the features are highly predictive of a particular class it will be assigned as positive a weight as possible, similarly if a feature is not predictive of a particular class, it will be assigned as negative a weight as possible.
-Now depending on our choice of the weight clipping value we either get exploding or vanishing gradients.
+Here if any of the features are highly predictive of a particular class it will be assigned as positive a weight as possible, similarly, if a feature is not predictive of a particular class, it will be assigned as negative a weight as possible.
+Now depending on our choice of the weight clipping value, we either get exploding or vanishing gradients.
       <ul>
       <li> Vanishing gradients: this is similar to the issues if vanishing gradients in a vanilla RNN, or a very deep feed-forward NN without residual connections.
 If we choose the weight clipping value to be too small, during back-propagation, the error signal going to each layer will be multiplied by small values before being propagated to the previous layer.
 This results in exponential decay in the error signal as it propagates farther backward. </li>
       <li> Exploding gradients: similarly, if we choose a weight clipping value that is too large, the error signals will get repeatedly multiplied by large numbers as the propagate backward &#8212; resulting in exponential growth. </li>
       </ul>
       </p>
       <p>
-      This phenomena also related to the reason we use weight initilization schemes such as Xavier and He and also why batch normalization is important &#8212; both of these methods help to ensure that information is propgated through the network without decaying or exploding.
+      This phenomena also related to the reason we use weight initialization schemes such as Xavier and He and also why batch normalization is important &#8212; both of these methods help to ensure that information is propagated through the network without decaying or exploding.
       </p>
      </details>

   2. Explain how WGAN-GP addresses issues of overfitting in GANs.
      <details><summary>Solution</summary>
       <p>
-      Both WGAN-GP, and indeed the original weight-clipped WGAN, have the property that the discriminator/critic loss corresponds to the sample quality from the discriminator, which lets us use the loss to detect overfitting (we can compare the negative discriminator/critic loss for a validation set to that of the training set of real images &#8212; when the two diverge we have overfit).
+      Both WGAN-GP, and indeed the original weight-clipped WGAN, have the property that the discriminator/critic loss corresponds to the sample quality from the discriminator, which lets us use the loss to detect overfitting (we can compare the negative discriminator/critic loss for a validation set to that of the training set of real images &#8212; when the two diverge we have overfitted).
 The correspondence between the loss and the sample quality can be explained by a number of factors.
       <ul>
       <li> With a WGAN we can train our discriminator to optimality.
 This means that if the critic is struggling to tell the difference between real and generated images we can conclude that the real and generated images are similar.
 In other words, the loss is meaningful.</li>
-      <li> In addition, in a standard GAN where we cannont train the discrimiantor to optimality, our loss no longer approximates the JSD.
-We do not know what function our loss is actually approximating and as a result we cannot say (and in practise we do not see) that the loss is a meaningful meansire of sample quality. </li>
+      <li> In addition, in a standard GAN where we cannot train the discriminator to optimality, our loss no longer approximates the JSD.
+We do not know what function our loss is actually approximating and as a result we cannot say (and in practise we do not see) that the loss is a meaningful measure of sample quality. </li>
       <li> Finally, there are arguments to be made that even if the loss for a standard GAN was approximating the JSD, the Wasserstein distance is a better distance measure for images distributions than the JSD. </li>
       </ul>
       </p>